Cincinnati Lead Education and Remediation Program (CLEAR)

 U.S. Housing and Urban Development regulations require a lead risk assessment, which includes surface testing of painted surfaces with an XRF (X-ray fluorescence) machine and dust and soil samples.
 After the property is rehabilitated and before occupancy of a dwelling unit, a lead dust clearance test is required.

-A licensed lead abatement contractor or certified lead safe renovators must be used for all lead work.
+A licensed lead abatement contractor or EPA-certified lead safe renovators must be used for all lead work.
 The work must also comply with the stipulations of the existing contract with the City of Cincinnati.